-The Importance of a Consistent Daycare Schedule
+The Importance of a Consistent Daycare Schedule for Infants and Toddlers

 From a staffing perspective, having a consistent daycare schedule in place ensures that each team member understands what resources will be required for the day.
 It’s essential to know which activities are planned for each age group, how much supervision is required, and if any children require individualized care.
 This will ensure there are enough staff members to meet required child-to-staff ratios, and provide quality care.